 Today, digital advancements mean we can’t imagine a world without it.

-As we’ve previously explored, done well, digital self-service gives your customers the control they want.
+Done well, digital self-service gives your customers the control they want.
 It’s a pillar of any convenient customer experience – regardless of whether it’s B2C or B2B.

 So much so that 8 out of 10 customers will try to take care of their problems before reaching out to a live rep.